Charles1713/FederatedDjango/README.md

-This is an unfinished web app that is supposed to set up and monitor federated learning systems in real time.
-At this current moment the project is suspended.
-The project is written with Django and Flutter.
+This is an unfinished web app that is supposed to set up and monitor federated learning systems in real-time.
+At this current moment, the project is suspended.
+The project was written with Django and Flutter.
+The design docs are not included yet.